datownia/datowniasdk/README.md

 curl "https://b317eac00b:5156a8e80e@www.datownia.com/api/app/example/b317eac00b.sqlite" > testapp.sqlite
 ```

-Here example is the developers tag rather than the publishers. i.e. the account to which the app belongs.
+Here example is the developers "my api tag" rather than the publishers tag. i.e. the account to which the app belongs.

 You can then use the above Delta API to synchronise each table in the database